-THE SCHOOL OF BIOLOGY'S INTERNSHIP PROGRAM
+THE SCHOOL OF BIOLOGICAL SCIENCES' INTERNSHIP PROGRAM

-The School of Biology has initiated an internship program specifically for Biology majors.
-In 2014-2015, approximately ten internship positions are available for current Biology undergraduates.
+The School of Biological Sciences has created an internship program specifically for Biology majors.
+In 2016-2017, approximately twenty internship positions are available for current Biology undergraduates.
 These opportunities are with local government, academia, and industry groups and will provide each intern with direct, hands-on experience in how a Biology degree can be used to obtain employment upon graduation.
-Current partnerships exist with VWR, Inc., Caprico BioTechnologies, the CDC, Georgia Tech's Environmental Health and Safety, the Army Defense Forensic Science Center, and GTRI Occupational Safety and Health Programs.
-Students can apply through the Biology Advising Tsquare site, and new opportunities will be posted as they become available.
-For questions about the internship positions, contact Dr. Linda Green (linda.green@biology.gatech.edu).
+Current partnerships exist with the CDC, Georgia Tech's Environmental Health and Safety, the Army Defense Forensic Science Center, GTRI Occupational Safety and Health Programs, Zoo Atlanta, local biotechnology companies, and Sustainable Aquatics.
+Students can apply through the Biology Advising Tsquare site, and new opportunities will be advertised as they become available.
+Check the weekly Biology Advising Update email for recent announcements.
+For questions about the internship positions, contact Dr. Terry Snell (terry.snell@biology.gatech.edu).
+These internships are for pay or for credit, as detailed below.